NilsonLima/web_mining/README.md

 Document Retrieval project over Amazon books descriptions corpus.
 This corpus contains abstracts from political leaders and macroeconomy topics.
-This assignment was coded in python using ElastcSearch client API.
+This assignment was coded in python using ElasticSearch client API.

 ## Second Assigment